learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 In the cell below:

 * Slice the DataFrame into separate DataFrames by gender
 * Complete the `show_distplot` function.
-This helper function should take in a DataFrame, a string containing the gender we want to visualize, and and the column name we want to visualize by gender.
+This helper function should take in a DataFrame, a string containing the gender we want to visualize, and the column name we want to visualize by gender.
 The function should display a distplot visualization from seaborn of the column/gender combination.

 Hint: Don't forget to check the [seaborn documentation for distplot](https://seaborn.pydata.org/generated/seaborn.distplot.html) if you have questions about how to use it correctly!